 A GLP-1 peptide is a synthetic analogue of glucagon-like peptide-1 designed to bind the GLP-1 receptor and produce the same biological effects as the natural hormone — but with a much longer duration of action.
 Native GLP-1 is broken down in about two minutes; modern GLP-1 peptides have been engineered for half-lives ranging from 13 hours to 7 days.

-The first commercially significant GLP-1 peptide was liraglutide.
-Novo Nordisk launched it as Victoza in 2010 for type 2 diabetes and Saxenda in 2014 for chronic weight management.
-A 31-amino-acid analogue of native GLP-1 with a palmitic acid chain attached at lysine-26, liraglutide binds albumin in the bloodstream, extending its half-life to about 13 hours and enabling daily injection.
-Liraglutide was the proof of concept that targeting the GLP-1 receptor could move weight in a way diet drugs hadn't — 5-10% on average, which looks modest now and felt enormous then.
+The first commercially significant GLP-1 peptide was an early first-generation GLP-1.
+Novo Nordisk launched it for type 2 diabetes in 2010 and for chronic weight management in 2014.
+A 31-amino-acid analogue of native GLP-1 with a palmitic acid chain attached at lysine-26, it binds albumin in the bloodstream, extending its half-life to about 13 hours and enabling daily injection.
+This early first-generation GLP-1 was the proof of concept that targeting the GLP-1 receptor could move weight in a way diet drugs hadn't — modest by today's standards, and enormous at the time.

 The class has since branched into four lineages, each represented by a flagship compound:

-- Single GLP-1 receptor agonists (semaglutide is the modern leader) — bind only the GLP-1 receptor
+- Single GLP-1 receptor agonists — first-generation GLP-1 is the modern leader, binding only the GLP-1 receptor

-- Dual GIP/GLP-1 agonists (tirzepatide) — add the second incretin receptor
+- Dual GIP/GLP-1 agonists — second-generation GLP-1 (dual GIP/GLP-1 agonist), adding the second incretin receptor

-- Triple agonists (retatrutide) — add the glucagon receptor for energy expenditure
+- Triple agonists — third-generation GLP-1 (triple agonist), adding the glucagon receptor for energy expenditure

-- Combinations (CagriSema) — pair a GLP-1 agonist with a different satiety hormone, in this case amylin
+- Combinations — amylin + first-generation GLP-1 combination, pairing a GLP-1 agonist with a different satiety hormone, in this case amylin

 Each lineage represents a different bet on how to amplify the metabolic signal beyond what GLP-1 alone can do.